 Did you know that ADHD is the most over-diagnosed mental health disorder among youth?
 Almost half of kids on ADHD medication may not need it.
 Bipolar disorder also is widely over-diagnosed.
 In some cases, therapists conduct treatment with kids but do not assign any diagnosis at all; they may report that they are helping kids “work through their issues.”

 What to look for: If your child was given a mental health diagnosis by a pediatrician or a school counselor, then it is probably incorrect and you may be wasting your time.
 A diagnosis should be the result of very thorough interviews and standardized tests conducted by a trained mental health professional.
 As the parent, you should have a tremendous amount of input in determining your child’s diagnosis; you should be completing checklists, answering interview questions, and perhaps even recording information at home to share with a mental health care provider before a diagnosis can be made accurately.
-For some mental health concerns, like ADHD for instance, your child’s teacher(s) also should completing checklists and/or recording information about your child’s behavior at school before a diagnosis can be made accurately.
+For some mental health concerns, like ADHD for instance, your child’s teacher(s) also should complete checklists and/or record information about your child’s behavior at school before a diagnosis can be made accurately.
 Last, in many cases, your child may complete a few computerized tests that can measure brain processes relevant to a mental health disorder.
-If none of this has occurred, you may be getting a “leech”.
+If none of this has occurred, you may be getting a “leech."

 2. What kinds of tests are appropriate to help learn about my child’s symptoms?

 There are literally thousands of scientific studies conducted over many decades to determine what tests have the best chance of producing reliable and valid responses to make a mental health diagnosis.
 Many of the tests that are scientifically proven to work offer an opportunity to compare your child’s scores to a database of scores from hundreds of other children.